aptise/peter_sslers/README_DEVELOPMENT.md

 ## ACME v2 Testing

-You can test against the Pebble project, which is an existing acme-v2 test server maintained by letsencrypt.
+You can test against the Pebble project, which is an existing acme-v2 test server maintained by LetsEncrypt.

 Install pebble